VALAWAI/C0_text_interface/README.md

 - TEXT_INTERFACE_KEY (`valawai.c0.text-interface`) The channel to use for dialogue messages.
 - EXCHANGE (`amq.topic`) The exchange to use for dialogue messages.
 - SPEAKER (_HUMAN_) The identifier for the participant in the dialogue.

+Disclaimer: this software is still being developed and will undergo major changes.